Alien Carnage: Gameplay

 In the game, the player has to shoot zombies and aliens with his flamethrower and other weapons, rescuing hostages along the way.
 Instead of jumping, Harry uses a jetpack to reach higher platforms.
 His jetpack shares ammo with his flamethrower, which means it is best for the player to use both sparingly.
-Harry can eat and drink junk food to gain health (rescuing hostages also restores Harry to full health), and upgrade to different kinds of ammo by using ammo dispensers.
+Harry can drink and eat junk food to gain health (rescuing hostages also restores Harry to full health), and upgrade to different kinds of ammo by using ammo dispensers.
 The player needs to collect coins dropped by killed enemies to buy this ammo.
 They can also pick up other power-ups with various effects, including a wrapped gift (additional ammo for Harry's current weapon), a money bag (30 additional credits; coins dropped by enemies are worth 5 credits each), and a 1-up icon (an extra life, plus full health).
 The game progress can be saved through the use of computer terminals scattered across the levels.
 To advance to the next level, Harry needs to rescue all the hostages, then use the elevator.

 Development

 Alien Carnage was originally titled Halloween Harry, and was released under this title for its first two versions.
 After v1.2, Apogee suggested to the developers that the title should be changed because it might be viewed as a seasonal Halloween-themed game, limiting sales during the rest of the year.
-They renamed it to Alien Carnage, and it was re-released as "Alien Carnage v1.0" in 1994.
+They renamed it to Alien Carnage, and was re-released as "Alien Carnage v1.0" in 1994.
 Along with the name change, missions one and three were switched, and with Apogee's shareware model, this meant that half of the game could be played for free.

 Halloween Harry was originally written and released commercially in 1985 by John Passfield as a game for the Australian Microbee computer system.

 Legacy

-In 1996 a sequel called Zombie Wars was released.
+In 1996, a sequel titled Zombie Wars was released.
 This game takes place three years after the original story.
 The aliens return to Earth to try to enslave its population.
 Harry and Diane, who has been promoted to field agent and is now also a playable character, have to save the world again.
 A number of other friendly characters have been added as NPCs.

 Gee-Whiz Entertainment (formerly Interactive Binary Illusions) made plans for an animated cartoon based on the third, future Alien Carnage game.
 The cartoon was to include Harry and Diane, the NPCs, as well as probably recurring alien and zombie characters.
 The script was roughly based on the script for Zombie Wars, but both the game and the cartoon were never made.